Early Childhood Education Program (C100)

 Leadership Claims

-Preparing graduates to work as Early Childhood Educators for more than 20 years.
+Preparing graduates to work as early childhood educators for more than 40 years.

 Program Overview

-Early Childhood Education is a two-year diploma program that uses rotating blocks of theory and practice to give you the skills you need to work with children from six weeks to 12 years of age in a variety of settings.
+George Brown's Early Childhood Education Diploma program will prepare you for a rewarding career in a rapidly evolving sector.
+In just two years, you'll learn to work with children from six weeks to 12 years of age in a variety of early childhood education settings.

 Full Description

-You will learn how to plan and implement programs that support children’s learning, and will have an opportunity to engage with families and the broader community.
+You will also engage with families and the broader community.

 ACCELERATED OPTION (16 consecutive months)

-For students who are eager to enter the field of Early Childhood Education and are able to study without any significant breaks, we offer an accelerated stream that runs for 16 consecutive months (four continuous semesters).
-For more details visit our Early Childhood Education (Accelerated) (C160) program.
+If you are eager to enter the field and can study without significant breaks, we offer an accelerated stream for 16 consecutive months (four continuous semesters).
+Visit the Early Childhood Education (Accelerated) (C160) program page for more details.

-You may qualify for the fast-track program if you have a diploma or degree in a related field.
-For details visit Early Childhood Education (Fast-Track) (C130) program.
+You may qualify for the Fast-Track program with a diploma or degree in a related field.
+Visit the Early Childhood Education (Fast-Track) (C130) program page for more details.

 *This opportunity is funded in partnership with the City of Toronto, the Region of Durham, the Region of Peel, the Province of Ontario, and the Government of Canada under the new Canada-Ontario Early Childhood Workforce Agreement, which provides one-time federal funding to support the retention and recruitment of a high-quality child care and early years workforce.